-If you are a non-vegetarian fond of beef products, you are on the right track considering the high amount of protein that lean beef can offer.
-You can expect around 36g of protein from 100g of lean beef.
-As a healthier option, you can also find low fat beef that offers the same amount of protein.
+If you are a non-vegetarian fond of meat products, you are on the right track considering the high amount of protein that lean beef can offer.
+You can expect around 36g of protein from 100g of lean meat.
+As a healthier option, you can also find low-fat meat that offers the same amount of protein.

 If you don’t eat non-veg food items, you will find your solution in cheese.
 Non-fat mozzarella cheese is a healthy food option for people looking to get more protein.
 100g of the cheese can offer around 32g of protein.